Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Results and Discussion

 \subsection{Simulation and GA}

-At first, a hand-tuning approach was tried to see if a stable gait walking on level ground can be produced by just experimenting with CPG parameters, using the previous results by Taga et al. \cite{Taga1991} as the starting point.
+At first, we tried a hand-tuning approach to see if a stable gait walking on level ground can be produced by manual adjustment of CPG parameters, using previous results by Taga et al. \cite{Taga1991} as the starting point.
 This proved to be very hard to achieve, and in the very rare cases where the mechanism could be made to walk, the gait seemed unnatural, and eventually destabilized into a fall after just three or four steps in all cases.

-The trials with the genetic algorithm were started using a fitness function measuring the horizontal displacement of Link 1 (see Fig. \ref{Figure3}) between the beginning and the end of the evaluation.
-At the start of fitness evaluations, the mechanism was released with a straight upright posture ($\theta_1 = \theta_4 = \theta_5 = 0$, $\theta_2 = \theta_3 = \pi$), from slightly above the ground.
-During the course of GA runs, several other objectives were introduced to the fitness measure (like promoting an upright posture and putting an upper boundary to the height of the mechanism from the ground, to prevent jumping), but in the end the improvement introduced by these were minimal in all cases, and each additional fitness objective introduced additional exceptions to deal with.
+Moving on to GA experiments, with the parameter set summarized in Table~\ref{TableParameters}, we observe stable gaits after just a few generations of fitness evaluations.
+After approximately 10 generations, the best fitness asymptotically reaches a plateau that should be determined by limiting factors such as the maximum speed of the actuators and the mass and dimensions of the mechanism, after which improvements are minor.
+Figure~\ref{FigureEvaluation}(a) gives a plot of the best and average fitnesses during a typical GA run, with the simplest fitness measure promoting the distance moved\footnote{During the course of our experiments, we have also introduced several other objectives to the fitness measure, such as promoting an upright posture and putting an upper boundary to the height of the mechanism from the ground, to prevent jumping.
+But, in the end, the improvement provided by these were minimal in all cases, and each additional fitness objective introduced additional exceptions to deal with.}.

-The best gait evolved on level ground with the simple objective of maximizing the distance moved, is represented in Fig. \ref{Figure7}.
-The gait has also been tested on slightly inclined or declined (up to $5^\circ$) ground profiles $p(x)$ with success.
-The parameter values describing this gait are given in Table \ref{Table2} and the CPG network structure of the individual is given in Fig. \ref{Figure8}.
-The network seems to be fairly optimal and have no redundant connections.
-Note that the knee oscillatory units make use of feedback more than the hip units ($a_2 > a_1$).